 has suffered a wide range of traumas from an extraordinary ankle explosion to a string of banal tendon tears from too many half-pad one-arm pull-ups

 in the training shed—said, “You always come back stronger from the bigger injuries.”

-Like shemales, less serious injuries can be deceptive.
+Less serious injuries, however, can be deceptive.
 “But … I took TWO weeks off, and my wrist still hurts when I go 1-4-7 on the campus board!”

 I am sympathetic here, however, because I agree that two weeks is a lifetime in terms of making gains.
 If I don’t climb for a fortnight, it feels like

 I have to re-learn how to load my Grigri 2.
 (Yeah, I’ve got one and you don’t!
 HAHA!)
 (See review in upcoming issue.)

 Don’t try hard, don’t go bouldering, don’t force it: Just as mountaineers know that when the barometer drops, a storm is coming, I have—with my extraordinary

 hindsight—identified several signals that are reliable omens of my own impending physical doom.
 They are: dehydration + bad night’s sleep + bouldering

 (with try-hard face).
 Like Ayn Rand (the least funny person ever to have lived) and the G.O.P., this combo is a recipe for disaster.

 Last February, my belayer/spotter, Jen, and I were so desperate to escape the snow and touch real rock that we booked a ticket down to sunny, warm Hueco